7 Chicken Poop Colors and Their Meaning

 1. Normal Chicken Feces: Characteristics and Variability

-Normal Chicken Poop Color by Alpha Agventure Farms
+Normal Chicken Poop Color

 Healthy chickens, whether you’re raising Rhode Island Reds, Black Australorps, or Buff Orpingtons, should produce firm, brownish or greenish droppings with a white cap (that’s the urates).
 Occasionally, you’ll see a softer, mustard-yellow cecal dropping.
 Don’t freak out—that’s just part of the normal digestive cycle.
 But if your Barred Plymouth Rock suddenly starts pooping neon green?
 That’s another story.